(Credit: Imago and Getty Images)

 With numerous players linked to Everton, Nathan Ake has now become a potential new addition.

-Everton manager David Moyes stares into the distance with a serious facial expression.
+Everton manager David Moyes looking serious

 Everton work on deal to sign Nathan Ake